IBM/node-red-dsx-workflow/README.md

 # Orchestration of the analytics workflow in IBM Data Science Experience(DSX) using a custom web user-interface built with Node-RED

-In this developer journey we will use Node-RED to render custom web user-interface and invoke the analytics workflows in Jupyter notebooks on IBM Data Science experience(DSX).
+In this developer journey we will use Node-RED to render a custom web user-interface and invoke the analytics workflows in Jupyter notebooks on IBM Data Science experience(DSX).

 Node-RED is a tool for wiring together APIs and online services on Bluemix.
-The APIs and online services are configured as nodes that can be wired to orchestrate a work flow.
+The APIs and online services are configured as nodes that can be wired to orchestrate a workflow.
 It is also a web server where the UI solution can be deployed.
 It has nodes that support integration with many database services, watson services and analytics services.

 When the reader has completed this journey, they will understand how to:

 * Create and run a Jupyter notebook in DSX.
 * Use DSX Object Storage to access data files.
 * Use Python Pandas to derive insights on the data.
 * Develop a custom web user interface using Node-RED.
 * Triggering an analytics workflow on DSX from the UI using Node-RED.

 The intended audience for this journey are developers who want to develop a complete analytics solution on DSX with a custom web user interface.

 ![](doc/source/images/architecture.png)

-* The Object storage stores the data.
+1. The Object storage stores the data.
+2. Data is utilized as csv files.
-* The Jupyter notebook processes the data and generates insights.
-It is powered by Spark.
+3. The Jupyter notebook processes the data and generates insights.
+4. The Jypyter notebook is powered by Spark.
-* The Node-RED hosts a websocket server that is a medium of communication between the Jupyter notebook on IBM DSX and Web UI.
+5. The Node-RED hosts a websocket server that is a medium of communication between the Jupyter notebook on IBM DSX and Web UI.
-   The Node-RED also hosts a web server that renders the Web UI.
+6. The Node-RED hosts a web server that renders the Web UI.

 ## Included components

 * [Node-RED](https://console.bluemix.net/catalog/starters/node-red-starter): Node-RED is a programming tool for wiring together APIs and online services.

-* [IBM Data Science Experience](https://www.ibm.com/bs-en/marketplace/data-science-experience): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
+* [IBM Data Science Experience](https://apsportal.ibm.com/analytics): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

 * [Bluemix Object Storage](https://console.ng.bluemix.net/catalog/services/object-storage/?cm_sp=dw-bluemix-_-code-_-devcenter): A Bluemix service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.

+* [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

 ## Featured technologies

-* [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
+* [Data Science](https://medium.com/ibm-data-science-experience/): Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.

 # Watch the Video